 Next stop that is - unless you take a wee detour to the enchanting and historically preserved town of Ophir.
 Having being surpassed early on when it was determined that the rail line should go to Omakau rather than Ophir, the poor town felt the effects economically and it slumped as a consequence.
 Whilst it would have been very disheartening for most Ophir residents at the time, the benefits to us today is that the town is relatively preserved in its early 1900’s splendour.
 Listed as an historic area, wander Ophirs main street, Swindon Street, passing stone buildings such as the courthouse and jail, the bakery, churches and the 1886 post and telegraph office - which is the country’s oldest continually running post office.

-After all of this first leg you’ll probably be pretty keen on a shower and a cold drink, so check into your accommodation.
+After this first leg you’ll probably be keen on a shower and a cold drink, so check into your accommodation.
 Great places to stop and rest your weary head in both Omakau and Ophir, and all with glorious histories which we’re sure will add to your dreams, are Omakau Bedpost, Pitches Store (Ophir), the Bakery Cottages (Ophir) or the art deco style Blacks Hotel in Ophir.

 Pitches Store is set in a lovely old schist building that has served as a general store, garage or in various other forms since 1863.
 The Bedpost in the old Post Office and Postmasters house and the Bakery Cottages are also set in historic schist buildings.
 And if your tastes are more for the art deco than pre turn of the century, then book yourself into Blacks Hotel in Ophir.